segdeha/es6/lessons/block-scope.md

 # Block Scope

-In earlier versions of JavaScript, scope is defined at the function level except for the top-level, “global” scope, which is accessible everywhere.
+In earlier versions of JavaScript, scope is defined within **functions.** Variables defined in a function’s scope are only accessible within that function.
+The exception is the “global” scope, which exists outside any functions and is accessible everywhere.

 The following shows how function scope works: